Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Staging Dialogs by Partial Evaluation

-This {\it same} function {\tt f} can be used to realize a completely different episode than the one after which it is modeled.
-The bottom half of Table~\ref{transexample} demonstrates how the $\prec$\textrm{blend size cream}$\succ$ episode can be staged by this process, with the same function {\tt f}.
-While {\tt f} reflects only one episode (in this case, $\prec$\textrm{size blend cream}$\succ$), by partial evaluating {\tt f} we can stage the interaction required by 13 distinct episodes.
-In general, by partially evaluating a script representing only one episode, we can realize $|\mathcal{D}_{cmi}|$ distinct episodes.
-This `model one episode, stage multiple' aspect of this approach is a significant aspect of this research.
+The top half of Fig.~\ref{fig:transexample} demonstrates how the $\prec$\textrm{size blend cream}$\succ$ episode is staged by this process.
+The \textit{same} function can be used to realize a completely different episode than the one after which it is modeled.
+For instance, the bottom half of Fig.~\ref{fig:transexample} demonstrates how the $\prec$\textrm{cream blend size}$\succ$ episode can be staged by this process, with the \textit{same} function.
+While Fig.~\ref{fig:transexample} shows how the function is transformed after each progressive partial evaluation in the process, Fig.~\ref{fig:transexample2} omits these intermediary outputs and, thus, provides an alternate view of Fig.~\ref{fig:transexample}.

+While the control flow models only one episode (in this case, { $\prec$\textrm{size blend cream}$\succ$}), through partial evaluating we can stage the interaction required by thirteen distinct episodes.
+In general, by partially evaluating a function representing only one episode, we can realize { $\sum_{p=1}^{q}p!\times S(q,~p)$} distinct episodes (i.e., { $|\mathcal{D}_{cmi}|$}), where $q$ is the number of questions posed in a dialog, and { $S(m,n)$} is size of the set of all partitions of a set of size $m$ into exactly $n$ non-empty subsets, where $n$ is a positive integer and $n \leqslant m$ (i.e., the \textit{Stirling number} of a set of size $m$).
+This `model one episode, stage multiple' feature is a significant result of our approach to dialog modeling and implementation.

-While Table~\ref{transexample} shows how {\tt f} is transformed after each progressive partial evaluation in the process, Table~\ref{transexample2} omits these intermediary outputs and, thus, provides an alternate view of Table~\ref{transexample}.
-The scripts being partially evaluated in Tables~\ref{transexample} and~\ref{transexample2} omit else (exceptional) branches (e.g., {\tt (invalid-response)} in Listing~\ref{script}) for purposes of succinct exposition and conservation of space.
-Notice from Table~\ref{transexample} that, at any point in the interaction, a script always explicitly models the questions which remain unanswered and, therefore, implicitly models the questions which have been answered.
+Notice from Fig.~\ref{fig:transexample} that, at any point in the interaction, a script always explicitly models the questions that remain unanswered and, therefore, implicitly models the questions that have been answered.
 As a result, it is always clear what information to prompt for next.
-In the \mi\ dialog community, keeping track of what has and has not been communicated is called {\it dialog management}.
+In the \mi\ dialog community, keeping track of what has and has not been communicated is called \textit{dialog management}.